 Your chart plotter needs to be user-friendly; most of them come with front-mounted buttons for quick access to essential functions.
 Other high-end models are touch screen enabled or have special keys for ease of navigation through various menu functions.
 However, it is significant to note that the software or the installed interface program is much more important.

 The processor power determines the speed at which your chart plotter processes information.
 The more powerful processor the faster in can update the information while in motion, and this factor should be considered when making a GPS chart plotter choice for your boat.

-Significant development has been made due to change in technology in the recent years.
+Significant development has been made due to a change in technology in recent years.
 Powerful processors have been built that make redrawing of charts on your screen much faster as your boat moves along.